qmk/qmk_firmware/docs/isp_flashing_guide.md

 !> Note that the 10/B6 pin on the Pro Micro is wired to the RESET/RST pin on the keyboard's controller.  ***DO NOT*** wire the RESET pin on the Pro Micro to the RESET on the keyboard.

-## Flashing your keyboard
+## Flashing Your Keyboard

-After you have your ISP Programmer set up, and wired to your keyboard, it's time to flash your keyboard.
+After you have your ISP programmer set up, and wired to your keyboard, it's time to flash your keyboard.

 ### The Bootloader File

-The simplest and quickest way to get thigns back to normal is to flash only a bootloader to the keyboard.
+The simplest and quickest way to get things back to normal is to flash only a bootloader to the keyboard.
 Once this is done, you can connect the keyboard normally and flash the keyboard like you normally would.

 You can find the stock bootloaders in the [`util/` folder](https://github.com/qmk/qmk_firmware/tree/master/util).
 Be sure to flash the correct bootloader for your chip:

 * [`atmega32u4`](https://github.com/qmk/qmk_firmware/blob/master/util/bootloader_atmega32u4_1_0_0.hex) - Most keyboards, Planck Rev 1-5, Preonic Rev 1-2
-8 [`Pro Micro`](https://github.com/adafruit/Caterina-Bootloader/blob/master/Built%20Firmwares/Caterina-Leonardo.hex) - The default bootloader for Pro Micro controllers
+* [`Pro Micro`](https://github.com/sparkfun/Arduino_Boards/blob/master/sparkfun/avr/bootloaders/caterina/Caterina-promicro16.hex) - The default bootloader for Pro Micro controllers
 * [`at90usb1286`](https://github.com/qmk/qmk_firmware/blob/master/util/bootloader_at90usb128x_1_0_1.hex) - Planck Light Rev 1
 * [`atmega32a`](https://github.com/qmk/qmk_firmware/blob/master/util/bootloader_atmega32a_1_0_0.hex) - jj40, and other V-USB/ps2avrGB keyboards